kvnn/kevinriggen/_Bitcoin/2015-04-13-Truthcoin-Notes.md

 My notes on the [Truthcoin Whitepaper]({{ site.url }}/files/truthcoin-whitepaper.pdf) by Paul Sztorc.
 The purpose of Truthcoin is to add **"the decentralized creation and administration of [Prediction Markets](PMs)(http://en.wikipedia.org/wiki/Prediction_market)"**.
 Learn more at [truthcoin.info/](http://truthcoin.info/).

+There is a [thread on r/bitcoin](http://www.reddit.com/r/Bitcoin/comments/21twnb/trustless_p2p_prediction_markets/) that serves as a good introduction to Truthcoin, with some discussion between critics and the author.

 <section>
 ## Overview